sorbaathens/academic-website/content/get_involved/_index.md

 ### If you're already a member, Thank you!

-Please consider setting your membership to auto-renew.:
+Please consider setting your membership to auto-renew:

 + Go to [imba](https://imba.com)
 + Login